killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 * **C#** get worse dramatically when data size increase, need to solve
 * **Excel Writer** get worse dramatically when data size increase, need to solve.

-So the action is to solve the part of **C#** and **Excel Writer** first.
+So the action is to fix the part of **C#** and **Excel Writer** first.

 ###  Step 2 - Fix `C#`

+After looked into the code, we found the following bad smells:

 * There are some reference data list used in several level nested loop, use dictionaries to index the data with the query, move them out of loops
 * Extract some variable operation out of the loop, as the value don't change in the loop.

-After this refactoring:
+This is the result after this round of refactoring:

 | Sample No          | Excel Size | Total Time(ms) | SQL(ms) | C#(ms)  | Excel Writer(ms) |
 |--------------------|------------|----------------|---------|---------|------------------|
 | Size 4(2019-1-ALL) | 93000 * HG | 435788         | 37205   | `12854` | `385061`         |

 This is amazing!
-Use the least effort to get a big improvement.
-Now the download can be finished  ~ 7 min.
+We reduced the time dramatically by using Dictionary and moving codes out of loops.
+Now the download can be finished  in ~ 7 min.

 ### Step 3 - Fix `Excel Writer`

-The library used is `DocumentFormat.OpenXml.Spreadsheet`, and I found `cell.DataType = CellValues.InlineString;` costs lots of time, try different ways:
+The library used for excel generation is `DocumentFormat.OpenXml.Spreadsheet`, and I found `cell.DataType = CellValues.InlineString;` costs lots of time, so I tried different ways:

 | Set CellType By                                                      | Excel Writer(ms) |
 |----------------------------------------------------------------------|------------------|